mlibre/email-on-blockchain/readme.md

 5. YOU can only read them. cryptography technology in blockchain make sure you are the only reader of your mails

 # About EOB (Email Over Blockchain)
-This is a fun project, to demonstrate the possibility of how blockchain email could look like.
+It is a fun project, to demonstrate the possibility of how blockchain email could look like.
 BUT don't get me wrong :)
 `EOB` actually works.
-I wrote it top of `LBRY`.
-It is not the best fit for such a service, but it is good enough to show the world how they can implement such a thing.
+I wrote it on top of the `LBRY`.
+It is not the best fit for such a service, but it is good enough to start.
+I may continue this project, and maybe a whole blockchain for it.
-There are lots of things that can get improved in this electron app.
+Lots of things that can get improved in this electron app.
 Feel free to contribute :grinning:

 # How it works
 `EOB` works on the `LBRY` blockchain.
+Sending email is creating transaction in the blokcchain, this transaction contains email metadata.
-It keeps the mail metadata in the blockchain.
+So you keeps the mail metadata in the blockchain, and the mail itself in something like `IPFS`.
 Each `LBRY` channel is an account here.
 You can send and receive mails to/from channels.
-Just like `LBRY`, pretty much everything works with `claims_id` here as well :)
+Just like `LBRY`, pretty much everything works with `claims id` here as well :)

 # Screenshots
 ![screenshot](screenshot.png)